SenudaJK/Web-Development-Project/README.md

 ## Introduction

 This web-based application is designed to manage the warehouse operations of a CameraShop.
-It provides functionalities for user authentication, managing products, suppliers, and purchases, and generating CSV reports real-time updates and track purchase orders, dispatch orders and inventory.
+It provides functionalities for user authentication, managing products, suppliers, and purchases, as well as generating CSV reports, real-time updates, and tracking purchase orders, dispatch orders, and inventory.
 The application facilitates efficient inventory management and product issuance to relevant shops.

 ## Project Structure